echolm/EDVocab/README.md

 [Installation]

 Download only the EDVocab_X-X.zip file.
+The current version is EDVocab_0-2.zip.
 Unzip the file.
 There is a single HTML file inside.
 Run the HTML file in your browser and learn or teach.

 [Modification]